InformaticsMatters/trigger-ci-action/README.md

 # Trigger CI Action
 A container-based GitHub Action that triggers execution of a remote CI process.
 This can be used to chain CI builds that might exist in disperate repositories.
-The action essentially alloys the build process in repository **"A"** to trigger a named CI workflow in repository **"B"**.
+The action essentially allows the build process in repository **"A"** to trigger a named CI process in repository **"B"**.

-The Trigger CI action supports the following CI (trigger) types: -
+The Trigger CI action supports the triggering the following remotes CI
+processes: -

 -   **GitHub Workflow Dispatch** (`ci-type: github-workflow-dispatch`)

 ## Inputs

 ### `ci-type`
-**Optional** The CI type.
-At the moment we support the following remote CI
+**Optional** The type of remote CI process to trigger.
+At the moment we support the following types: -
-types: -

-- github-workflow-dispatch
+- `github-workflow-dispatch`

 ### `ci-owner`
-**Required** The repository owner, i.e. `informaticsmatters` if the remote CI repository is `informaticsmatters/squonk`
+**Required** The remote repository owner, i.e. `informaticsmatters` if the remote CI repository is `informaticsmatters/squonk`

 ### `ci-repository`